liuy/wukong/README.md

 </h3>

 ---
-WuKong is an easy-to-use framework for LLM inference and agent serving in golang from scratch.
+WuKong is an easy-to-use framework for LLM inference and agent serving in golang from scratch and try to solve the [issue](https://github.com/liuy/wukong/issues/1).

 ## Build from source
 ### Install dependency